SharkFest'24 EU

 Understanding network traffic fingerprints is crucial for enhancing cybersecurity and network performance.
 This talk provides a concise exploration of network traffic fingerprints, discussing their definition, identification methods, and practical applications.
 We will cover techniques like deep packet inspection, flow analysis, and machine learning to capture and analyze traffic patterns.
 Real-world examples using Wireshark/tshark will illustrate their use in intrusion detection, anomaly detection, and network optimization.

 Challenges such as encryption and evolving threats will be addressed, alongside emerging trends in network traffic analysis.
 Attendees will gain actionable insights on leveraging traffic fingerprints for improved security and efficiency, making this talk essential for network administrators, security professionals, and researchers.
-Join us to uncover the hidden patterns within your network and elevate your traffic analysis strategies.

 Effective troubleshooting of network issues is a critical concern for network technicians.
 While many are familiar with basic ICMP tools like ping and traceroute, the breadth of ICMP capabilities often goes underutilized.
 This session delves into ICMP messages, specifically the 'Destination Unreachable' type, and the insights they provide into network errors.